Aurin Squire: Acclaim

-In 2018, Squire's play "Running on Fire," was produced at Lee Street Theatre in North Carolina.
-"Defacing Michael Jackson" and "Don't Smoke in Bed" were produced in Chicago to critical acclaim.
-The following year, Squire's "Fire Season" world premiered at Seattle Public Theatre in 2019.
-Squire also co-wrote "Confessions of a Cocaine Cowboy" which world-premiered at Miami New Drama a few months later to sold-out crowds and became the highest grossing play in the theatre's history.
+In 2018, Squire's play Running on Fire was produced at Lee Street Theatre in North Carolina.
+Defacing Michael Jackson and Don't Smoke in Bed were produced in Chicago to critical acclaim.
+The following year, Squire's Fire Season premiered at Seattle Public Theatre in 2019.
+Squire also co-wrote Confessions of a Cocaine Cowboy, which world-premiered at Miami New Drama a few months later to sold-out crowds and became the highest grossing play in the theatre's history.